Zayd ibn Ali: Prophecy of martyrdom

 The Holy Prophet put his sacred hand on Al-Husayn bin Ali's back and said: "O Husayn, it will not be long until a man will be born among your descendants.
 He will be called Zaid; he will be killed as a martyr.
 On the day of resurrection, he and his companions will enter heaven, setting their feet on the necks of the people."

 Imam Husayn narrated that his grandfather Muhammad prophesied his death:

 Death

 In AH 122 (AD 740), Zayd led an uprising against the Umayyad rule of Hisham ibn Abd al-Malik in the city of Kufa.
+Initially Zayd had the support of the people of Kufa but then they asked him for his opinions on Umar and Abu Bakr, to which Zayd replied:

+May God have mercy on both of them and forgive them both!
+I have not heard anyone in my family renouncing them both nor saying anything but good about them.

+At this many of his Shia supporters abandoned him.

 Yusuf ibn Umar al-Thaqafi, the Umayyad governor of Iraq, managed to bribe the inhabitants of Kufa which allowed him to break the insurgence, killing Zayd in the process.

 Shrines

 There are two shrines for Zayd, One is in Kafel, Iraq, the other is in Karak, Jordan.
 The shrine in Jordan is believed to be the final resting place of the head of Zayd ibn 'Ali ibn Al-Husayn.

+According to later—and most likely invented—tradition, relayed by the 14th-century historian al-Maqrizi, Zayd's severed head was brought to Egypt, and displayed at the Mosque of Amr in Fustat, until it was stolen and buried.
+A mosque was erected over the site.
+When it fell into ruin by the early 12th century, the Fatimid vizier, al-Afdal Shahanshah, ordered it excavated, and the head was placed in a purpose-built shrine on 1 March 1131.
+This building, inaccurately known as the Shrine of Zayn al-Abidin (Zayd's father), was located some 2 km north of the Mosque of Amr, and was entirely rebuilt twice in the 19th century.
+Nothing of it survives today.